Arithmetic of curves on moduli of local systems: Background

-\subsection{Reconstruction}
+The mapping class group $\Gamma(\Sigma)$ acts naturally on $X(\Sigma)$ by pullback of local systems, preserving the integral structure as well as each relative character variety $X_k(\Sigma)$ and the sets $X_K(\Sigma,A)$ defined above.
+The dynamical aspects of this action on the complex points of $X(\Sigma)$ are not fully understood, but have been studied on certain special subloci.
+These include the locus of $\SU(2)$-local systems (see \cite{goldman}) on $X$, and the Teichm\"uller locus parametrizing \emph{Fuchsian representations} associated to marked hyperbolic structures on $\Sigma$ with geodesic boundary.
+This paper is largely concerned with the descent properties of the dynamics on $X(\C)$ beyond the classical setting.

+\subsubsection{Reconstruction}

-Let $\Sigma$ be a surface of type $(g,n)$ satisfying $3g+n-3>0$, and let $a\subset\Sigma$ be an essential curve.
+Let $\Sigma$ be a surface of type $(g,n)$ with $3g+n-3>0$, and let $a\subset\Sigma$ be an essential curve.
 Let $x\in\Sigma$ be a base point lying on $a$, and let $\alpha$ be a simple based loop parametrizing $a$.
-In this subsection, we summarize the reconstruction of a representation $\rho:\pi_1(\Sigma,x)\to\SL_2(\C)$ from representations on connected components of $\Sigma|a$, as well as associated lifts of Dehn twists, repeating our material from \cite[Section 5.1]{whang}.
+We shall summarize the reconstruction of a representation $\rho:\pi_1(\Sigma,x)\to\SL_2(\C)$ from representations on connected components of $\Sigma|a$, as well as associated lifts of Dehn twists.
 Our main reference is Goldman-Xia \cite{gx}.
 There are two cases to consider, according to whether $a$ is separating or nonseparating.